Reading time: 6 minutes

 The “screwdriver test” is a good way to judge whether or not you are getting a sufficient soak.
 If you can easily push a six-inch screwdriver into the soil and there’s soil coming out with the screwdriver, your lawn is getting a good soak.
 If the screwdriver comes out dry, you should give your lawn more water.

 Set your mower to a higher setting.
 Mowing to 2 1/2 to 3 inches has several advantages.
 The longer grass blades will have more leaf area, so the lawn will absorb more energy from the sun.
 That taller grass will shade the soil, helping it to hold on to the moisture and keeping weeds from getting enough sun to become established.
 Frequent mowing will keep the lawn looking great, and leave the short clippings so that they can return their nutrients to the soil.
 Using a hand mower also has all of the benefits of jogging while beautifying your home!

 Keep these concepts in mind

 - Measure how much water your sprinkler system delivers in a set period of time versus how much rain has fallen on your lawn over the past week.

 - Occasional deep watering is more beneficial to your grass’s root system than frequent watering.

 - Monitor sprinkler rate to avoid runoff.
 Turn off the water before puddles form and allow it to soak in.

 - A healthy lawn with thick, healthy grass will naturally drive out weeds.

 - Grass mowed to 2 1/2” to 3” while shade the soil, helping to retain moisture and retard weed growth.

-Remember that your lawn lives outside, in the weather, and that a healthy, inviting lawn will encourage your family to spend more time out there, too.
-Taking care of your lawn is easy and enjoyable when you are armed with these simple tips and the rainfall and weather information gleaned from your home cabled weather stations.
+- Remember that your lawn lives outside, in the weather, and that a healthy, inviting lawn will encourage your family to spend more time out there, too.
+Taking care of your lawn is easy and enjoyable when you are armed with these simple tips and the rainfall and weather information gleaned from your home weather station.